 The Group is committed to providing safe and healthy working conditions for its employees to avoid work-related injury and ill health by prioritising "Safety First" in all locations where the Group carries out construction work.
-An Occupational Health and Safety Policy has been established in accordance with ISO 45001:2018.
-Besides, the Group has provided its employees with Group Hospitalization and Surgical Insurance to reimburse employees for expenses related to treatment involving hospitalization and surgery.
-The Group has also established the Emergency Preparedness and Response Procedures to ensure effective emergency management.
+The Group's Occupational Health and Safety Policy has been established in accordance with ISO 45001:2018.
+Besides, the Group has provided its employees with Group Hospitalisation and Surgical Insurance to reimburse employees for expenses related to treatment involving hospitalisation and surgery.
+The Group has also established the Emergency Preparedness And Response Procedures to ensure effective emergency management.